-- A. Procedure: The procedure for approval shall follow the procedure outlined in Section 15.14, Text and Map Amendments (Rezonings). - B. Reviewing Agency: The Planning Board shall review the Conditional District application and shall make a recommendation relevant to the following: Uses proposed, compatibility with surrounding property, area impacts and adequate facilities, infrastructure, etc., building and site design, immediate context and compatibility, etc. - C. Decisions: Decisions by the Board of Commissioners shall be by majority vote, unless a valid Protest Petition in accordance with Section 15.14.3 has been filed, in which case, a three-fourths majority vote of eligible members shall be required for approval. - D. Fair and Reasonable Conditions: The provisions of the CD Master Plan shall replace all conflicting development regulations set forth in this Ordinance which would otherwise apply to the development site.
-The Planning Board may recommend and the Board of Aldermen (with mutual approval of the applicant) may attach reasonable and appropriate conditions including, but not limited to, the location, nature, hours of operation, and extent of the proposed use(s).
+- A. Procedure: The procedure for approval shall follow the procedure outlined in Section 15.14, Text and Map Amendments (Rezonings). - B. Reviewing Agency: The Planning Board shall review the Conditional District application and shall make a recommendation relevant to the following: Uses proposed, compatibility with surrounding property, area impacts and adequate facilities, infrastructure, etc., building and site design, immediate context and compatibility, etc. - C. Decisions: Decisions by the Town Council shall be by majority vote. - D. Fair and Reasonable Conditions: The provisions of the CD Master Plan shall replace all conflicting development regulations set forth in this Ordinance which would otherwise apply to the development site.
+The Planning Board may recommend and the Town Council (with mutual approval of the applicant) may attach reasonable and appropriate conditions including, but not limited to, the location, nature, hours of operation, and extent of the proposed use(s).
 Conditions and site-specific standards shall be limited to those that address conformance of the development and use of the site to this Ordinance and officially adopted plans and those standards and conditions that address the impacts reasonably expected to be generated by the development and use of the site.
-The applicant will have a reasonable opportunity to consider and respond to any conditions and site-specific standards proposed by either the Planning Board or the Board of Aldermen prior to final action.
+The applicant will have a reasonable opportunity to consider and respond to any conditions and site-specific standards proposed by either the Planning Board or the Town Council prior to final action.
 In accordance with G.S.
-160D.

-E. Additional Review: Site Plans and Subdivisions that implement approved CD Master Plans shall be approved by the Administrator and are not subject to the procedures of Section 15.8.2 or 15.9.2.
+160D. - E. Additional Review: Site Plans and Subdivisions that implement approved CD Master Plans shall be approved by the Administrator and are not subject to the procedures of Section 15.8.2 or 15.9.2.